SloCompTech/docker-openvpn/docs/SetupGuide.md

     ```

 **Note:** PUID, GUID parameters are optional.
 **Note:** Container in this example will connect to host network, so there is less network overhead (recommended), this also works if container is in default docker network.
+(But be careful if you already have firewall configured, because some rules are added when using most of examples).